What is hydroxychloroquine?

 Less common or rare possible side effects

-- Less common side effects include skin rashes and increased sensitivity to the sun.
+- Thinning of the hair, skin rashes and increased sensitivity to the sun.
 It is a good idea to wear sunscreen and a hat when in the sun.
 The medication may rarely worsen psoriasis rash.

 - Hydroxychloroquine may rarely cause increased skin pigmentation.

-- Very rarely hydroxychloroquine may cause temporary blurring of vision due to deposits in the front of the eye (cornea).
-This is fully reversible when the medicine is stopped.
+- Hydroxychloroquine may very rarely cause temporary blurring of vision due to deposits in the front of the eye (cornea).
+In its early form it is usually reversible when the medicine is stopped.
 You should report to your doctor any visual disturbances, (blurred vision, mist or fog before the eyes or light sensitivity).